sourceincite/sourceincite.github.io/_posts/2016-09-21-once-upon-a-type-confusion.md

 2fd22c77 8b5164          mov     edx,dword ptr [ecx+64h] ds:0023:0a3c1004=????????
 {% endhighlight %}

-We can see that initially it is an out-of-bounds read in @ecx.
-Lets go ahead and dump @ecx to get an understanding for its size and structure.
+<p class="cn" markdown="1">We can see that initially it is an out-of-bounds read in @ecx.
+Lets go ahead and dump @ecx to get an understanding for its size and structure.</p>

 {% highlight text %}
 1:025> !heap -p -a @ecx